 Step 1: Remove your spaetzle from the fridge and bring it up to room temperature.

 Step 2: In a large saucepan, heat a little olive oil or butter on medium heat and add the spaetzle.
 Stir gently but constantly to coat the noodles and heat them for about 3 minutes.
-Add cheese or other topping and serve.
+Add cheese or other toppings and serve.

 Yes, you can make spaetzle without a spaetzle maker by using another heat-proof instrument that has holes that are about ¼-inch-wide, such as a potato ricer, a colander, a grater or even a slotted spoon.
 Keep in mind that as it is not a mechanized instrument, spaetzle makers are usually very affordable, many cost between 10 and 25 dollars.

 Yes, a cheese grater, sometimes called a box grater, can be used to make spaetzle if it has holes that are approximately ¼ inches wide.
-The process of making the spaetzle noodles might take a little longer, but with some patience and a bit of trial-and-error you will be able to make spaetzle even without special kitchen tools.
+The process of making the spaetzle noodles might take a little longer, but with some patience and a bit of trial-and-error, you will be able to make spaetzle even without special kitchen tools.

 Your spaetzle might come out tough if you cook them too long or if you add too much flour.
 The spaetzle should only be cooked for a very short period of time in the boiling water, just until they float to the surface, approximately one minute.
 The batter should be almost runny, but not quite.
 There is another method of making spaetzle which creates dough instead of batter and the dough is cut into pieces to form the noodles, but this requires a different recipe and preparation method.